openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 there is a requirement to quickly identify all images that belong to a version; tags will take the form of `version:component`.
 Publication to a `Namespace` creates tags in the form of `component:version` and may be more familiar to users.

+Images are published for each `component` specified in `images[].to` unless explicitly excluded (see examples below).

+Images published in this manner are produced when the source repository branch is updated (e.g. when a PR merges or the branch is manually updated), not when the images are built as in an in-flight PR.

 ### Publishing to an Integration Stream

 Every image that makes up the OpenShift release payload is incrementally updated in an integration `ImageStream`.
 This